ubc-lib-geo/creating-index-maps/content/workflows.md

 has_children: yes
 ---

+The goal is to have a digital map index (spatial geometry + sheet ID) and a spreadsheet inventory (sheet ID and other OIM compatible info) for prioritized map series.
+When these two files exist, then we will link the two using the sheet ID in QGIS.

 For existing digital indexes with an OpenIndexMap "label" field <b>and</b> a UBC map inventory, [clean the inventory](clean-inventory.md) to OpenIndexMap standards.
-Then in QGIS [create a one-to-many relationship](https://docs.qgis.org/3.10/en/docs/user_manual/working_with_vector/attribute_table.html#creating-one-or-many-to-many-relations), or join 1-to-1.
+Then in QGIS we'll create a virtual layer .

 For existing digital indexes with an OpenIndexMap "label" field, [create an inventory spreadsheet with "label" column](create-oim-spreadsheet.md).